The Volunteer Team Behind Bluesfest (VTBB)

 Volunteering Training FAQs

-Will there be an Orientation session for RBC Bluesfest 2023?
+Will there be an Orientation session for ottawa Bluesfest 2024?

 What is the Accessibility Standards Customer Service Training and why do I have to do it for the festival?